Kong/docs.konghq.com/app/_hub/kong-inc/oas-validation/_index.md

 }
 ```

-## Event Hooks
+## Event hooks

-Event hooks are outbound calls from Kong Gateway.
-With event hooks, Kong Gateway can communicate with target services or resources, letting the target know that an event was triggered.
-Refer to the following for more information on Event Hooks - `https://docs.konghq.com/gateway/2.8.x/admin-api/event-hooks/examples/#main`
+Event hooks are outbound calls from {{site.base_gateway}}.
+With event hooks, {{site.base_gateway}} can communicate with target services or resources, letting the target know that an event was triggered.
+Refer to the [event hooks example documentation](/gateway/latest/kong-enterprise/event-hooks/) for more information on event hooks.

-For the Validation plugin, Event Hook events can be enabled when a Validation fails for all Request parameters, that is URI, Header, & Query parameters and Request body, and/or for Response body from the Upstream Service.
+For the Validation plugin, event hook events can be enabled when a Validation fails for all request parameters, that is URI, Header, & Query parameters and Request body, and/or for Response body from the Upstream Service.

-1. Add an Event Hook for the Validation plugin
+1. Add an event hook for the Validation plugin:

-    ```
+    ```sh
     curl -i -X POST http://{HOSTNAME}:8001/event-hooks \
       -d source=oas-validation \
       -d event=validation-failed \
       -d handler=webhook \
       -d config.url={WEBHOOK_URL}
+    ```

+    Response:
+    ```json
     HTTP/1.1 201 Created
     ..